Yokogawa CV8000 Confocal Imaging Platform

 - Run Ca+ assays, cardiomyocyte assays, and more

-- Build 3D models of your cells, pull out more information, and expand the knowledge of your biological system
+- 3D Imaging: build 3D models of your cells, pull out more information, and expand the knowledge of your biological system

 - Report volume, surface area, and count objects within spheroids, organoids, or PDX tumor models.

 - Analyze in 3D or convert to maximum, minimum, average, or sum image projection

 - SearchFirst™ : quickly capture rare events, improve imaging speed, and locate spheroids